Once you have identified a student in distress, you have two options for responding:

 You only need enough information to refer them to appropriate services.
 This process is easier when the student is registered with accessibility services.
 For example, a student with depression might need extra time for assignments and a student with anxiety may need a distraction-free room for exams.
 Students are under no obligation to disclose their diagnosis to you.

 Sometimes, students share more information than is necessary.
-They may, for example, provide details about their diagnoses or symptoms.
+They may, for example, provide signs of or details about their diagnoses.
 Educators do not need this information, so they should not follow up with further questions.
 If a student “over-shares,” gently inform them that you only need enough information to facilitate an accommodation.